 After a department decides that an applicant may be admitted to its graduate degree or

-certificate program, it gives approval to the College of Graduate Studies to then verify information and details about the applicant and then make a formal decision to admit the student to the specified academic program within CMU's College of Graduate Studies.
+certificate program, it gives approval to Graduate Studies to then verify information and details about the applicant and then make a formal decision to admit the student to the specified academic program within CMU's Graduate Studies.

 The admissions service unit, also known as Admissions Processing, finishes verifying application information and details as needed, directly after receiving departmental approval to grant admission to the student.
-Assuming all application information is correct and accurate, the student will be granted official Admission to the CMU College of Graduate Studies.
+Assuming all application information is correct and accurate, the student will be granted official Admission to the Graduate Studies.

 All applicants will receive an official letter from Admissions Processing, one of acceptance or one of denial.
 Please know that a denial of admission to one graduate program at CMU is not a denial from all other graduate programs.
 In fact, sometimes a student who is denied into one graduate degree program will be admitted to a different graduate degree program, and even advance beyond graduate school into very successful careers.